toddnguyen47/CS480-FoodTruck/README.md

 - http://localhost:8080/
 - http://localhost:8080/cs480/ping

 **NOTE:** Our project employs the use of a self-signed SSL certificate in order to enable HTTPS.
 Your browser (Chrome/Firefox/Safari/Internet Explorer) might warn you about an unsafe site.
 Do NOT worry!
 Our site is perfectly safe.
-We only use HTTPS to get your current location using geolocation, nothing else.
+We only use HTTPS to get your current location using geolocation.
+You are welcome to decline our site's request for geolocation and our site will still work.
+You can still search via Zip Code, Address, or City.

 Employing on a Live Server
 --------------------------

 ***Environment Setup***
 1. Obtain a server, either from Amazon, Google, or any company of your choice.